What is Kolb's Learning Cycle and how can this inform effective classroom practice?

 What is Kolb's Learning Cycle?

 How humans learn is a fascinating phenomenon which involves a large spectrum of cognitive processes.
 Over the last few decades, this somewhat mysterious and hidden activity has been explained through many, sometimes competing theoretical models.
-One of the most influential models was proposed David Kolb proposed the Experiential Learning Theory (ELT) in 1984, and it is still seen as one of the most widely used learning styles model.
+One of the most influential models was proposed by David Kolb ,the Experiential Learning Theory (ELT) in 1984.
+It is still seen as one of the most widely used learning styles model.
 ELT is based on the assumption that people learn by doing or from direct experience.

 Pedagogical approaches come and go but in the advent of a new movement of evidence-informed practice, we are now in a stronger position to choose teaching practices that are more likely to have a stronger impact on student learning.
 Whichever phase of education you are working in, a strong pedagogical model about how we turn experience into knowledge is fundamental to improving pupil progress.